gbhorwood/Macrame/documentation/docs/04_Manual/02_Handling_Arguments.md

 There are 2 positional arguments
-The first positional argument passed was 'first positional' All the positional arguments areArray
+The first positional argument passed was 'first positional' All the positional arguments are
+Array
 (
     [0] => first positional
     [1] => second positional